RedstoneOre/infinite-craft-mod/README.md

 }
 ```
 + The proxy options cannot work for some reason so you still need to add `-Djava.net.useSystemProxies=true`
++ The config for ollama is currently not avalible!

 ## Features